bmaingret/bmaingret.github.io/_posts/2021-08-13-architecture-patterns-with-python.md

 * Using version numbers to control update and be able to detect and recover from concurrent updates

 Note: there is a lot a db specific way of implementing locking at different levels (consistent read, select for update, etc.)

+## Chapter 8 - Events and the Message Bus